mucahitemrekenan/jpx-tokyo-stock-exchange/readme.md

 # JPX-Tokyo-Market-Prediction
-### In this Repo is demonstrated how a code transform from script to production level
+### I demonstrate in this repo how to transform a code from script to production level